Stuck in a Role for 15 Years: How Can HR Handle Promotion When There's No Room to Grow?

 Hardeep HR

-On the same note, even we have come across a similar kind of situation in our organization.
-We have employees working in operations at the branch level.
-Now, we are looking forward to a career path/appraisal.
+On the same note, we have encountered a similar situation in our organization.
+We have employees working in operations at the branch level, and we are looking forward to establishing a career path and appraisal system.

-The problem is if we promote them in terms of designation, there is no job enlargement/enhancement as currently, they are designated as Coordinators.
-We can promote them to Executive, then Senior Executive, Assistant Managers, but their job responsibilities will remain the same.
-They will be simply redesignated with a salary hike with no real promotion.
+The problem is that if we promote them in terms of designation, there is no job enlargement or enhancement.
+Currently, they are designated as Coordinators.
+We can promote them to Executive, then Senior Executive, and Assistant Managers, but their job responsibilities will remain the same.
+They will be simply redesignated with a salary hike, with no real promotion.

 Warm Regards,